 Unexpected Passing and a New Birth

-We’d been back in Ottawa for a week when my wife read me the text message about Winston and then when we found out about Caesar passing away; all the memories about the boys returned like a tsunami.
-Oh yes!, did I mention that during the same window of time that the dogs passed away, our daughter was due to go into labour anytime with our third grandchild which turned out great, and there’s now a second grandson book-ending a granddaughter.
+We’d been back in Ottawa for a week when my wife read me the text message about Winston, and then when we found out about Caesar passing away, all the memories about the boys returned like a tsunami.
+Oh yes!
+Did I mention that during the same window of time that the dogs passed away, our daughter was due to go into labour anytime with our third grandchild, which turned out great?
+There’s now a second grandson book-ending a granddaughter.

-The backyard is huge, well-designed with a patio, hot tub, landscaped garden and a huge oak tree, for which both dogs love running around in and laying at the foot of to keep a family of raccoons up in it the whole time they are on patrol.
-Winston lays down in the big patch of Hibiscus plants to cool off and ambush the raccoons when they descend the oak tree… he doesn’t catch any of them, but once they leave they do not return!
+The backyard is huge and well-designed, with a patio, hot tub, landscaped garden, and a huge oak tree, which both dogs love running around in and laying at the foot of to keep a family of raccoons up in it the whole time they are on patrol.
+Winston lays down in the big patch of Hibiscus plants to cool off and ambush the raccoons when they descend the oak tree.
+He doesn’t catch any of them, but once they leave, they do not return!

 The first walk around our neighbourhood takes about 90 minutes and is a ‘SMELLAPALOOZA’ with at least 75 stops along the way to find out firsthand what was what and where they might want to …. you know!
-They’re big dogs, both about 100 plus pounds, and their piles of poop are bigger than some dogs; I walk them both on a sidewalk and when other dog owners see us approaching they quickly cross the street to not meet them.
-I don’t know why they do this as the dogs are friendly and would not hurt another dog unless perturbed.
+They’re big dogs, both about 100+ pounds, and their piles of poop are bigger than some dogs.
+I walk them both on a sidewalk, and when other dog owners see us approaching, they quickly cross the street to not meet them.
+I don’t know why they do this, as the dogs are friendly and would not hurt another dog unless perturbed.

 Tolerating the Cat

-A year later we were house and dog sitting with the boys, which means daily walks along the local beaches in Kincardine and Sauble Beach.
-Winston, the Saint Bernard, thinks he is a fish, as he runs and swims in the water for hours, then he shakes, shakes, shakes the water off, smiles and then rolls around in the sand.
-Caesar frolics along the shoreline, as he doesn’t like to get wet as it reminds him of getting a bath.
+A year later, we were house and dog sitting with the boys, which meant daily walks along the local beaches in Kincardine and Sauble Beach.
+Winston, the Saint Bernard, thinks he is a fish as he runs and swims in the water for hours, then shakes, shakes, shakes the water off, smiles, and then rolls around in the sand.
+Caesar frolics along the shoreline, as he doesn’t like to get wet, as it reminds him of getting a bath.

 The Things I Miss:

-Their dedicated bedside company for Jennifer when she was recuperating from her automobile accident, as the boys slept near her, she in her hospital bed, and kissed her good morning and good night.
+- Their dedicated bedside company for Jennifer when she was recuperating from her automobile accident, as the boys slept near her, in her hospital bed, and kissed her good morning and good night.

 New Life in the Midst of Sadness

-The Boys are buried beside each other on the family homestead, and later this fall we’ll plant two trees that’ll become a reminder of them.
-The farmhouse was eerily quiet until three new boys came into the mix – a two-day-old grandson named Quinn, a six-month-old male barn cat, and a three and half-month-old Saint Bernard puppy named HOMER! ….yes HOMER!
+The boys are buried beside each other on the family homestead, and later this fall we’ll plant two trees that’ll become a reminder of them.
+The farmhouse was eerily quiet until three new boys came into the mix – a two-day-old grandson named Quinn, a six-month-old male barn cat, and a three-and-a-half-month-old Saint Bernard puppy named HOMER! … Yes HOMER!

-Homer is his own man—a different personality, terrorizes the three cats and is not afraid of Hunter’s swats and hisses they direct towards him, as his paws are as big as the top of my hand from the wrist to the knuckle.
-Homer’s father is 220 lbs of solid muscle, has a great disposition, so Homer will be a big bodyguard for the grandkids, and is already the talk of the school bus occupants.
+Homer is his own man—a different personality—who terrorizes the three cats and is not afraid of Hunter’s swats and hisses they direct towards him, as his paws are as big as the top of my hand from the wrist to the knuckle.
+Homer’s father is 220 lbs of solid muscle and has a great disposition, so Homer will be a big bodyguard for the grandkids and is already the talk of the school bus occupants.

 A Final Goodbye

-Lastly, the night that I first took Homer for a walk around the farmstead, he stopped and lay down at the foot of “The Boys” final resting places, sniffed, pawed the ground a bit, whined a bit, then sat up, barked, then proceeded to chase/guide the hens and turkeys back into their shed for the night.
+Lastly, the night that I first took Homer for a walk around the farmstead, he stopped and lay down at the foot of “The Boys” final resting places, sniffed, pawed the ground a bit, whined a bit, then sat up, barked, then proceeded to chase and guide the hens and turkeys back into their shed for the night.